KBNLresearch/keyword-generator/README.md

 - d : document length (the documents provided by the user will be split into parts containing the specified number of words; by default the documents will not be split.)
 - m : mallet path (full path to the [Mallet](http://mallet.cs.umass.edu) executable; if not provided, [Gensim](https://radimrehurek.com/gensim/)'s lda implementation will be used to generate topics.)

 Documents have to be placed in the data/documents folder, stop word lists in the data/stop_words folder.
-The keyword lists generated will be saved to a plain text file in the data/keywords folder.
-When using one of the topic modeling-based approaches, topic distributions per document will be saved in data/topic_distributions.
+The keyword lists, topics and topic distributions generated will be saved in the data/results folder.

 [Gensim](https://radimrehurek.com/gensim/) and [Mallet](http://mallet.cs.umass.edu) need to be installed locally.